-The new RTS is planned to be completed by late 2020 / early 2021, with the implementation of the new Strategy from 2021.
-The current position is covered by the SPT Delivery Plan 2018/19 - 2020/2021.
+The publication of the new RTS was delayed due to COVID and this is now planned to be completed by 2022, The current position is covered by the SPT Delivery Plan 2018/19 - 2020/2021.

 There are understandably a number of areas to be resolved with regard to the content of the Regional Transport Strategy and more clarity will be needed from the SPT in order to enable the Council to effectively plan for future transport proposals and the impact this will have at a local level.